 Hermanus is a lovely seaside community where many well off South Africans and foreigners have second homes.
 The rocky coast reminded me of Maine in the USA.

 The South African wine country is only about an hour’s drive beyond Cape Town’s borders.
 These photo’s are from tastings at four wineries.
 At Murati the port tasting was accompanied with chocolate.
-Casper was our knowledgable guide for the day.
+Casper was our knowledgeable guide for the day.
+We had a wonderful lunch together at Delheim after which Casper drove us back to Cape Town in his off road modified pickup truck.
 All of these were taken with a Nikon D800 and 28mm f/1.8 G.

 These photos are from a shark diving trip which launched from the Gansbaai area.
 Shark Diving Unlimited ran the trip professionally.
 On the boat there is a steel cage so the sharks can be viewed at water level or slightly below by divers.
 The water was cold and the sea was rough, so I did not last very long in the cage.
 These are Great White sharks which are nearly extinct.